-See your client documentation for information on the availability of NetWare Administrator or NETADMIN and in your client evaluated configuration.
+See your Novell Client documentation for information on the availability of NetWare Administrator or NETADMIN and in your client evaluated configuration.

-Do not give untrusted users (individuals who are not auditors or administrators) any rights to the Audit File object (or its properties) except the Browse right.
+Warning: Do not give untrusted users (individuals who are not auditors or administrators) any rights to the Audit File object (or its properties) except the Browse right.